 transcript of the video content (word file)There is also a

-This year, in Slovenia (June 14th - 17th) for the very first time EBU will host a conference with a specific focus on "low vision".
-The aim at this event is to bring together stakeholders with a particular interest in low vision, and dedicated low vision services, either through their work in rehabilitation/ophthalmology or related fields, or by having lived experience of low vision.
+In Slovenia (June 14th - 17th) for the very first time EBU hosted a conference with a specific focus on "low vision".
+The aim at this event was to bring together stakeholders with a particular interest in low vision, and dedicated low vision services, either through their work in rehabilitation/ophthalmology or related fields, or by having lived experience of low vision.
 Visit the conference page for more information.

 - The toolkit Implementing standards for LOW VISION SERVICES in Europe (pdf file) - with examples and references which will be useful when undertaking action nationally to promote and lobby for high level low vision services to be made available and accessible to everyone with sight loss in need of support, in doc and pdf formats.

 - The EBU brochure 'Minimum standards for low vision services in Europe' (pdf file 4.5 MO) to download.

 - The EBU clear print guidelines in pdf format.
 (January 2017).
 These guidelines are intended to assist all organisations, companies and individuals who want to make their documents accessible.
 The document offers basic principles with good practice examples that you can easily apply in all your printed and electronic communication activities.
 Making your texts accessible benefits people with sight loss as well as a far wider audience: the general public.
 By implementing the principles of Inclusive Design (also called Universal Design) you too can make an important contribution to a more accessible and inclusive society!
 The guidelines are also available in German, and Lithuanian (pdf files July, 2017)

 There are far greater numbers of people with partial sight than with blindness.
 The solutions and measures needed for people with partial sight are often quite different from those for blind people.
 EBU raises awareness on the specific needs of persons with partial sight as well as on the many different forms of partial sight and the implication in the daily life of so many Europeans.